Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

 - **UI Offloading service framework**:

-  UI Offloading service framework supports for consumption of host device’s services through the remote device web browser
+  UI Offloading service framework supports for consuming of host device’s services through the remote device web browser

   It provides a way to create host application and remote application as one companion web application.
-  A web server is running on a host device and provides web content to a remote device.
+  A web server is running on a host device and provides web contents to a remote device.
   A remote application can be used as supplementary UIs to the host application for user convenience.

   **Figure: UI Offloading service framework**